Tips on Writing a Narrative Essay

 - Personal narrative essays are most naturally written in the first person, and using “I” gives the story an immediacy that engages the reader.

 - In telling the story, don’t gloss over the details.
-Readers have no prior knowledge of the story, and many times a skipped detail will skew their understanding.
+Readers have no prior knowledge of the story, and many times even one detail accidentally left out will skew their understanding.

 - Use vivid descriptions and words that illustrate.
 In narrative writing, the writer’s job is to involve the reader, rather than simply inform.
 Take a look at this sentence: “Losing the game felt like the bottom of my world dropped out.”
 It conveys so much more about the significance of the writer’s experience than simply saying, “I was disappointed that we lost the game.”